AlphaSigmaIota/playwrightA/README.md

 # playwrightA
-Test automation project with python and playwright
+Test automation project with python and playwright.

+How to setup:

+run installations:
+pip install -r requirements.txt